Restoring native vegetation for the benefit of society and the environment, with research, education and technology.

 - Increase the capacity of the partners and stakeholders to establish and protect native perennial vegetation and restore ecosystem services in the tallgrass prairie region

 - Increase awareness and appreciation of the Tallgrass Prairie Ecosystem, and understanding of its significance to society

 The Center was established at the University of Northern Iowa (UNI) in 1999 as the Native Roadside Vegetation Center, founded by Dr. Daryl Smith, a member of the UNI biology department.
+Dr. Laura Jackson became director in 2013.
 It is located on the UNI west campus and includes staff and student offices, a 40-seat classroom and meeting space, a research lab, fully equipped seed cleaning labs, a long-term seed storage room, a large shop and equipment storage space, tractor, native seed drills, research plot combine, prescribed fire equipment, an 1800-square foot greenhouse, 65 acres of campus for native seed production nurseries, and a separate storage garage for additional large implements.

 The name was changed January 1, 2006, to more accurately reflect its mission, programs, and activities.
 Many of the programs are accomplished through partnerships with organizations, associations, and federal, state and local agencies.
 The land, equipment, facilities and staff of the TPC support a variety of UNI faculty research projects, creating enriching opportunities for graduate and undergraduate students at the University of Northern Iowa.